blue-build/modules/README.md

 **System config:**
 `/usr/share/bluebuild/module-name/module-config.yml`

 **System config** is a post-install module config which is derived from `recipe.yml` module entry.
-It is placed in this read-only directory location in order to avoid local-users touching that file.
+It is placed in this read-only directory location in order to avoid local-users writing to it.
+System config is purely intended to inform local-users about which modifications are done in `recipe.yml`, so they can potentially proceed with modifications on their own.

 **Local-user config:**
 `/usr/etc/bluebuild/module-name/module-config.yml`